 SCARLET FEVER is known by a sore red throat, a strawberry-red tongue, and a scarlet rash on the body.

 It lasts from eight to ten days.

-SMALL-POX is too well known to need any description here, though it is sometimes confounded with spots which are caused by venereal disease.
-Clusters of large spots appear, first on the face, and afterwards on the lower parts of the body.
-They feel 'shotty,' and raised to the touch.
+SMALL-Pox is too well known to need any description here, though it is sometimes confounded with spots which are caused by venereal disease.

 It lasts from sixteen to twenty days.